w124384389/WebAppsLabs/README.md

     - There should be no extra space after the last tag.
     - The last task should include a newline at its end.
     - An empty collection should return an empty string.

+    You will probably want to create a local helper function, "printTask", that is given a task and returns the corresponding string.
+Then your "print" method can more or less join those strings.
+- **concat**: Takes one or more arguments, that it may assume are TaskCollection objects.
+It then proceeds to add all their elements to the collection in `this` (the elements themselves, not clones of them).
+Returns `this`.
+It should be able to handle an arbitrary number of arguments.
+It should not alter the passed TaskCollection objects (i.e. they will retain their objects).